 If you are just starting your business, you could very possibly have an NOL.
 You could have a loss year even with an ongoing, successful business.

-You used to be able to carry back your NOL two years and get immediate tax refunds from prior years; however, the Tax Cuts and Jobs Act (TCJA) eliminated this provision.
+You used to be able to carry back your NOL two years and get immediate tax refunds from prior years, but the Tax Cuts and Jobs Act (TCJA) eliminated this provision.
 Now, you can only carry your NOL forward, and it can only offset up to 80 percent of your taxable income in any one future year.

 What does all this mean?
 You should never stop documenting your deductions, and you should always claim all your rightful deductions.
 We have spoken with far too many business owners, especially new owners, who don’t claim all their deductions when those deductions would produce a tax loss.

-In the CARES Act, Congress finally fixed the qualified improvement property (QIP) error that it made in the TCJA.
+In the CARES Act, Congress finally fixed the qualified improvement property (QIP) error that it made when enacting the TCJA.

 QIP is any improvement made by the taxpayer to the interior portion of a building that is non-residential real property (think office buildings, retail stores, and shopping centers) if you place the improvement in service after the date you place the building in service.